 - After you set your condition, don’t forget to click the Save button.

-Now that the condition is set, all we have to do is to set Send Emails Later to the guestNotification field.
+Now that the condition is set, all you have to do is to set Send Emails Later to the guestNotification field.

 You are all set now!